Hurricane Michael: Aftermath

 On October 9—a day before Hurricane Michael made landfall—President Donald Trump signed an emergency declaration for Florida, which authorized the Federal Emergency Management Agency (FEMA) to coordinate disaster efforts, with Thomas McCool serving as Federal Coordinating Officer in the state.
 The declaration also authorized funding for 75% of the cost of emergency protective measures and the removal of storm debris in 14 Florida counties.
 The federal government also provided for 75% of the cost of emergency protective measures in an additional 21 counties.
 On October 11, President Trump declared a major disaster in five counties: Bay, Franklin, Gulf, Taylor, and Wakulla.
 Residents in the county were able to receive grants for house repairs, temporary shelter, loans for uninsured property losses, and business loans.
 In addition to FEMA, several private and non-profit organizations, including the DSA, PSL, and SRA, established the Hurricane Michael Relief Network which provided direct relief to residents that were affected by the disaster.

 Due to the storm damage in Georgia, President Trump also signed an emergency declaration for Georgia, where FEMA activity was coordinated by Manny J. Torro.
 The declaration authorized funding for 75% of the cost of emergency protective measures and the removal of storm debris in 31 Georgia counties, and 75% of the cost of emergency protective measures in an additional 77 counties.

 Florida Governor Ron DeSantis has since requested, with the storm's elevation to Category 5, the federal relief share be increased from 75% to 90%.
 As of April 2019, either value awaits passage of a specific relief package being delayed in the United States House of Representatives.

+Political impact

+Hurricane Michael had significant impacts on the 2018 senate election in Florida.
+A debate between the two sides was postponed as a result of the hurricane, and both sides temporarily suspended their campaigns to focus on relief efforts.
+Ultimately, Rick Scott won the election by 10,033 votes.
+A study by the University of Chicago found that turnout in the affected areas was decreased by 7% due to the hurricane, with several counties making accommodations for voting as well.